 Preventive Care for Senior Pets

 Starting at the senior life stage, we recommend seeing your pet twice a year.
-Pets age much faster than people do, and with regular exams and screening tests we can often catch small problems before they become full blown disease.
+Pets age much faster than people do, and with regular exams and screening tests, we can often catch small problems before they become full-blown diseases.
 Early detection means early treatment, which means a better prognosis for your pet at less of an expense to you.

 - Dental disease